DiiSollertia/holoCP/main-script/README.md

 >TOMORROW!
 >said Ina calmly.

+- `!piratebooty`
+>"I don't think you would understand this.
+But my butt is really big, it's like "What happened to this?"
+To explain just how big it is.
+If I were to take a fall that would break a normal person's bones my butt will absorb all the damage.
+My bones would be completely fine.
+It will only end with a single bruise.
+My butt is the absolute strongest.
+It's very sturdy, the muscle is so thick.
+To explain just how thick it is...
+In my head, I think of myself as having a hitbox and I walk based on that.
+But while I walk, my butt sways left and right.
+It's not like it's swaying because I'm trying to shake it.
+It's just so big it moves on its own and it just becomes a shaky mess.
+I don't intend to shake it, I don't mean to walk like a penguin.
+But it's just so big my body is taken along for the ride.
+And my body is shaken around by my butt.
+So, then my hitbox gets misaligned so I start banging into things.
+Like I think I can get through here, but my butt goes BOOM!
+And you might think it hurts and that's that but my butt is so much like a cushion but it bounces and sends me flying.
+I think ...it's like that, it's just that bouncy it has its own hitbox.
+Then there's what happens in bed.
+You might not understand because you're boys, but when a woman with a butt as big as mine goes to bed, when I lay down my butt is so big my hips start floating.
+Understand???"
+>- Houshou Marine, 2021

 # Contact
 To contact me or submit suggestions, please report and issue via Github if you're comfortable with it or submit this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdQU66HN6aAVZjk7LNFqz8F0duhE_-wHRTVtN6wziMX9Aov5Q/viewform?usp=sf_link).